Recovery FAQs

 What decisions did Governing Body make on Category 2P?

-Auckland Council’s Governing Body made further policy decisions about the affordability of mitigations for properties that may be 2P, and what funding could be made available to support property owners to do the mitigation work on their property.
+Auckland Council’s Governing Body made policy decisions about the affordability of mitigations for properties that may be 2P, and what funding could be made available to support property owners to do the mitigation work on their property.

 Part of the criteria for a property being 2P has been that mitigations on the property need to be feasible.
 There are two parts to figuring out if something is feasible: